Cs15lwi23anw/cse15l-lab-reports/labReport3.md

 ./skill-demo1-data
 ./some-files.txt
 ```
-In the code block, I found every file that is in the current directory or 1 level deeper from the current directory.
+In the code block, I found every file that is in the current directory or 1 sub-directory deeper from the current directory.
 ```
 [cs15lwi23anw@ieng6-201]:~:186$ find -maxdepth 2
 .